VS board approves purchasing iPads for all students

-VINTON - All students will the Vinton Shellsburg (VS) school district will have access to technology on a 1:1 basis following Monday's school board meeting.
+VINTON — All students with the Vinton Shellsburg (VS) school district will have access to technology on a 1:1 basis following Monday’s school board meeting.

 With funding received from the Governor’s Emergency Education Relief (GEER) the district had received $68,400 to be used strictly for internet service for students or devices for students.